KNowledgeOnWebScale/solid-authentication-browser-extension/README.md

 if you remove and reload the extension or restart your browser and reload the extension, the extension won't find it's previously saved credentials in the browser storage and you will have to log in again.

-## GET requests only
+## GET and PUT requests only

-At this time, the extension will only add authentication to GET requests.
+At this time, the extension will only add authentication to GET and PUT requests.
-POST requests will not be blocked, but won't have any authentication either.
+POST and HEAD requests will not be blocked, but won't have any authentication either.

 This is because, the (blocking) web request listener that catches any outgoing request from the browser user, will catch any outgoing requests from the extension background script as well,